Step 1Before you apply

 Step 6Describe the object

 In the application tool, the cultural property must be sufficiently described, with complete information provided for each of the descriptive factors below.
 This information enables CCPERB to understand the physical features and other factual details about the object.
 This descriptive information must be comprehensive, accurate, and be prepared according to professional standards appropriate to the medium or media of the object.
+It is important that the descriptive information be consistent throughout the application.

 If the application includes multiple objects, or for collections of objects, please consult with the Secretariat to CCPERB to determine if it is necessary to describe each object individually in this section of the application.